 package is installed, but users can enable them manually.

----name: Export to SIEMdescription: > Exports enriched events to an external SIEM.
+---name: Notify Webhookdescription: > Sends selected security events to a webhook.
 Enable manually if needed.disabled: true---

 Section titled “unstoppable”Set to true to make the pipeline run automatically and indefinitely.
 You